JamesSkemp/words/content/post/survey-says-top-way-to-spend-your-unexpected-day-off.md

 +++
-title = "Survey says: Top way to spend your unexpected day off" summary = "In today's world, what do you think the best way is to spend a day off?" draft = false comments = true date = "2008-09-09T19:38:00-05:00"
+title = "Survey says: Top way to spend your unexpected day off" description = "In today's world, what do you think the best way is to spend a day off?" draft = false comments = true date = "2008-09-09T19:38:00-05:00"